Asif-Ejaz/adaptivefer/README.md

 CycleGAN trained models are available <a href="https://drive.google.com/drive/folders/1YQMcbfqQBPzH-AnjzQUshtOQNGcIlIF_?usp=sharing" target="_blank">here</a>.

 ## Feature Space Unsupervised Domain Adaptation CycleGAN
 We retrained both the classifier with an additional domain classifier network in them.
-This domain classifier network help in making the features used in classifier independent of any domain information.
+This domain classifier network helps in making the features used in classifier independent of any domain information.

 <table class="table table-bordered">
   <thead class="thead-dark">